mschoch/tuq/README.md

 Show using ORDER BY to find the beer with the highest alcohol content.

-    unql-couchbase> SELECT FROM beer-sample ORDER BY doc.abv DESC LIMIT 1 [
+    tuq> SELECT FROM beer-sample ORDER BY doc.abv DESC LIMIT 1 [
         {
             "doc": {